bradflood/openshift-cd-demo/README.md

 # CI/CD Demo - OpenShift Container Platform 3.6

-This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins, Nexus and SonarQube on OpenShift.
+This repository includes the infrastructure and pipeline definition for continuous delivery using Jenkins and Nexus on OpenShift.
 On every pipeline execution, the code goes through the following steps:

 1. Code is cloned from Gogs, built, tested and analyzed for bugs and bad patterns
 2. The WAR artifact is pushed to Nexus Repository manager